Heliodex/Advanced-Higher/docs/Testing.md

 ### Testing user logout

 Type: Normal
+Test data: Cookie exists in the database; user is logged in
 Expected result: Cookie deleted, redirect to the login page
 Actual result: Cookie deleted, redirect to the login page
+Outcome: Pass

+Type: Normal
+Test data: Cookie does not exist in the database; user is already logged out
+Expected result: Redirect to the login page
+Actual result: Redirect to the login page
 Outcome: Pass

 ## Results